ckolluru/endothelial-cell-seg/README.md

 The pre-trained and trained network weights are stored in unet_pretrain.hdf5 and unet_train.hdf5 respectively. `unet-batch-job.slurm` is a script that runs unet.py in `[job (batch) mode](#job-(batch)-mode)`.
 In this case, you don't have to wait for the resources (GPU nodes) if they are not readily available.
 You can run the command `squeue -u <caseID>` to see the status of your jobs.

+Note: Please use numbers as filenames for the images in all folders.

 ### Running unet.py

 The following command provides information on how to use the unet.py.
 This is the only file that needs to be run.